How to Find Hope

 For his invisible attributes, namely, his eternal power and divine nature, have been clearly perceived, ever since the creation of the world, in the things that have been made.”
 Romans 1:20a

 But I’m a good person!
+Why should I pay for Adam’s and Eve’s sin?

 You can be a “good” person by the world’s standards, but to have a personal and eternal relationship with the perfect God, good just isn’t good enough.
-God is perfect and His standards for being “good enough” require the same.
+God is perfect, and His standards for being “good enough” require the same.
 He’s even outlined His standards for perfection in Exodus 20, what is commonly known as the Ten Commandments.
 Below is a paraphrased version of them.

 1. Do not have any gods besides Me.